Epidemic Spreading with External Agents: Introduction

-At a high level, the spread of such infections in networks is due to the interaction of two processes-(i) a local spreading process in the underlying network, and (ii) a global infection process due to agents that are external to the network.
-Based on this observation, we propose and study a model for spreading in networks that decomposes into two distinct components -- a basic \emph{intrinsic spread} component in which infection spreads \emph{locally} among neighbouring nodes due to the underlying graph topology, and an additional \emph{external spread} component in which `external agents' (potentially unconstrained by the underlying graph) can carry infection far from its origin, helping it spread \emph{globally}.
-More specifically, we develop a rigorous framework with which we quantify the effect that a number of \emph{omniscient} (\emph{i.e.} network-state aware) and \emph{adversarial} (\emph{i.e.} attempting to maximize the rate of infection) external infection agents can have on the time required to spread infection throughout the network.
+To this end, we consider a model for spreading in networks that decomposes into two distinct components -- a basic \emph{intrinsic spread} component in which infection spreads \emph{locally} via epidemic-dynamics on the underlying graph topology, and an additional \emph{external spread} component in which `external agents' (potentially unconstrained by the underlying graph) can carry infection far from its origin, helping it spread \emph{globally}.
+More specifically, we develop a rigorous framework with which we quantify the effect that a number of \emph{omniscient} (\emph{i.e.} network-state aware) and \emph{adversarial} (\emph{i.e.} attempting to maximize the rate of infection) external infection agents can have on the spreading time.
+We stress that the generic terms `intrinsic spread' and `external spread' serve to model a variety of situations involving heterogeneous modes of spreading -- we discuss this in more detail in Section \ref{sec:model}.